lgss/lgss-digital-tech-playbook/outsystems/architecture.md

 ### Library Layer

 Modules that integrate resources external to OutSystems belong in these layers.
-These modules should never need to consume another module, and so form the base layer of the hierarchy .
+These modules should never need to consume another core layer module, and so form the base layer of the hierarchy.

 Integration modules in this layer implement external resources into OutSystems.
 Consumer modules in the Core layer can then utilise these external resources as if they were just another OutSystems resource.